Rapptz/discord.py/docs/migrating.rst

 check.

 To complement the new ``__global_check`` there is now a new ``__local_check`` to facilitate a check that will run on every command in the cog.
+There is also a ``__global_check_once``, which is similar to a global check instead it is only called once per :meth:`.Bot.invoke` call rather than every :meth:`.Command.invoke` call.
+Practically, the difference is only for black-listing users or channels without constantly opening a database connection.

 Cogs have also gained a ``__before_invoke`` and ``__after_invoke`` cog local before and after invocation hook, which can be seen in :ref:`migrating_1_0_before_after_hook`.